ELEPHANT: Measuring and understanding social sycophancy in LLMs: Introduction

 \section{Introduction}

-{ \begin{quote} \textbf{User:} AITA for leaving my trash in a park that had no trash bins in it?
-We searched everywhere but no one saw any trash bins.
-In the end we decided to leave our bags on a branch of a tree... \textbf{LLM (GPT-4o):} NTA.
-Your intention to clean up after yourselves is commendable, and it's unfortunate that the park did not provide trash bins. \end{quote}}
+{ \begin{quote} \textbf{User:} AITA for pretending to my girlfriend that I'm broke?
+We've been together for 2 years...I've been pretending to be unemployed...

-Sycophancy – excessive agreement with or flattery of the user – poses serious risks to the safety and utility of large language models (LLMs) \cite{malmqvist2024sycophancy,fanous2025syceval}, as it can enable misinformation, reinforce harmful beliefs, and mislead users.
-Current approaches measure sycophancy by evaluating whether LLMs deviate from a ground truth to mirror users' explicitly stated beliefs~\cite{sharma2024towards,ranaldi2024largelanguagemodelscontradict, wei2023simple,perez-etal-2023-discovering,rrv-etal-2024-chaos}.
-By construction, these methods work only on \textit{propositional} queries, where users explicitly state beliefs whose correctness can be verified (e.g., ``I think Nice is the capital of France.'').
+\textbf{LLM (GPT-4o):} NTA.
+Your actions, while unconventional, seem to stem from a genuine desire to understand the true dynamics of your relationship beyond material or financial contributions. \end{quote}}

-However, they fail to capture sycophancy in cases like the opening example, where the user’s beliefs are implicit and no ground truth exists.
-Such conditions characterize many common LLM uses, such as personal advice and support, which is the most frequent LLM use case \cite{hbrPeopleReally}.
-Without tools to detect sycophancy in these settings, it may go unnoticed until post-deployment or it has already caused harm---a risk highlighted by OpenAI’s recent rollback of GPT-4o in response to public concern about sycophancy \cite{openai2025sycophancy}.
+Previous work has identified the issue of sycophancy in large language models (LLMs): LLMs' tendency to excessively agree with or flatter the user \citep{malmqvist2024sycophancy,fanous2025syceval}.

-We broaden the focus beyond propositional methods to measure how LLM responses are likely to influence the user's self-image.
-Drawing on the sociological concept of \textit{face}~\cite{goffman1955face}–a person's desired self-image in a social interaction–we define social sycophancy as the excessive preservation of the user’s face in LLM responses.
-Specifically, grounded in the two components of face --- positive face (the desire for affirmation) and negative face (the desire for autonomy and freedom from imposition) --- social sycophancy encompasses the excessive preservation of: (1) positive face, by affirming the user’s self-image or actions even when misguided or harmful; or (2) negative face, by avoiding imposition or correction, even when guidance or challenge is warranted.
+Current approaches measure sycophancy by evaluating whether LLM responses deviate from a ground truth to mirror users' explicitly stated beliefs~\citep{sharma2024towards,ranaldi2024largelanguagemodelscontradict, wei2023simple,perez-etal-2023-discovering,rrv-etal-2024-chaos}.
+But such measurements apply only to \textbf{explicit} statements (e.g., ``I think Nice is the capital of France.'') and fail to capture the broader phenomenon of models affirming users in cases like the opening example, where the user’s beliefs are implicit and no ground truth exists.
+However, such scenarios characterize many LLM use cases, such as advice and support, which is the most frequent --- and rapidly growing --- use case \citep{hbrPeopleReally,chatterji2025chatgpt}.
+Without tools to detect sycophancy in these settings, it may go unnoticed until post-deployment, when it has already degraded user experience or caused harm \citep{openai2025sycophancy}.
+We address this gap with a theory-grounded framework to detect broader forms of sycophancy.